BIDData/BIDData.github.io/datascience-fa14/index.md

   - GSIs - ? at ?
 Soda

 ## Pre-requisites
 Pre-requisites for this course include 61A, 61B, 61C and basic programming skills.
-Knowledge of Python will be useful for the assignments.
+Knowledge of Python will be useful for the assignments, and a few will also use the Scala language.
 Students will also be expected to run [VirtualBox](https://www.virtualbox.org/) on their laptops for the assignments.

 Please take the class survey [here](https://docs.google.com/a/berkeley.edu/forms/d/1LWuhIdR8_y7FX2WeI5wAlwX2vDeaPo1E5ghAeUHUEBs/viewform).